-14.1.
-The appointment of external consultants or architects must itself comply with Contract Procedure Rules.
-Subject to SO.
-3.1(k) and (l) above, where external consultants or architects procure tenders on the Authority's behalf they must comply with Contract Procedure Rules as though it were being done in-house.
+14.1 The appointment of external consultants or architects must itself comply with Contract Procedure Rules.
+Where external consultants or architects (other than Place Partnership Ltd) procure tenders on the Authority's behalf they must comply with Contract Procedure Rules as though it were being done in-house.